Why folic acid ain’t no good (but folate rocks)

 It’s useful to try a good prenatal supplement with active forms of folate, but if they make you feel bad, it means you’ve got bigger issues that you may need some specialised practitioner support with.

-Seek out an experienced practitioner who can work with you to support your other pathways before you’ll be able to tolerate activated forms of folate.
+Seek out an experienced practitioner who can work with you to support your other pathways before you can tolerate activated forms of folate.

 Types of folate3